ptcar2009/covid19-classifier/PROPOSAL.md

 The aim of this project is to estimate (in a sort of statistical and non formal manner) what is the rate of undernotification of Covid-19 deaths and hospitalizations midst the notified SARS (SRAG in portuguese) cases.

+The problem is a classification problem, where a model will be trained to classify a given entry in the SRAG data between COVID-19 positive and negative sample, given the information contained in the individual file.

+The data is mostly tabular data, and I couldn't find any similar research on this specific dataset, but even then, tabular classification is a classic problem that has been tackled in many different forms, from SVMs with kernels to XGBoost and Random Forest and similar ensemble models.

 ### Datasets and Inputs

 The project will use the [openDataSUS](https://opendatasus.saude.gov.br/) SRAG data from [2020](https://opendatasus.saude.gov.br/dataset/bd-srag-2020) and [2019](https://opendatasus.saude.gov.br/dataset/bd-srag-2019).
 Both of the datasets are CSV files, for which the column data is described in the [dictionary files](./dictionary_files).